szoupanos/aiida_experiments/graphs_1.x_final/README.md

 In this report we summarise the EAV - JSONB comparison benchmarks that will be used for the AiiDA paper.
 In the first section we do a speed comparison of the two approaches and in the second section we do a space savings comparison.

-## Django JSONB -  comparison on the benefits of JSONB (no GIN index and without datetime vs Django EAV (partial database)
+## Django JSONB -  speed comparison on the benefits of JSONB (no GIN index and without datetime vs Django EAV (partial database)

 This section focuses on speed comparisons of the two approaches for storing data.
 In the first sub-section we present the graphs for 200k and 300k nodes that were run only once.
-In the second sub-section we focus on the 300k node set graphs and we have re-run the benchmarks 3 times for more accurate speed resutls.
+In the second sub-section we focus on the 300k node set graphs and we have re-run the benchmarks 3 times for more accurate speed results.

 ### 200k & 300k node Django EAV - JSONB speed comparison - One repetition